andrewpareles/Crystals-And-Dislocations/README.md

 **_left_**$^\star$: A crystal with a simple dislocation (Burgers vector = {1,0,0}).
 Note the the hexagonal pattern continues at all points.

 **_center_**: A cylinder of graphene: imagine the transparent connections as "deeper into the screen" or "behind" the other connections, making the crystal's topology one of a cylinder.
 Connections that wrap over the boundary are drawn transparent.
-(The bottom left point can easily be removed to make it a perfect cylinder--this removal is not really possible to do in general, so I left it in).
+(The bottom left point can easily be removed to make it a perfect cylinder--this removal is not possible to anticipate in general, so it is left in).

 **_right_**: The crystal drawn is the Haldane Model.
 Connections that are imaginary or complex are drawn with an arrow.